Recover Data From Unallocated Drive

 1. Download Disk Drill and install the program.

-5. Select a recovery destination for the files.
-We recommend saving them on a different storage drive.
-Click on OK.File recovery destination selection screen.
+6. Select a recovery destination for the files.
+Click on Next.

 Option #2: Check Your System for Existing Backup

-If you’d enabled Windows backup feature, called File History, you can get back your files if they were backed up.
+If you’ve enabled the Windows backup feature, called File History (and it was active BEFORE the partition became unallocated), you can get back your files if they were backed up.

 It’s quite easy to perform unallocated drive recovery using File History: